bobby3605/remote-bootselect/README.md

 ./remote-bootselect-server interface_name request
 ```
 ### Configuration:
-Create a file named 'config' in the same directory as remote-bootselect-server.\
+You can pass a config file to remote-bootselect-server with the '-c' flag
 Add entries to the file following this example:
 ```
 0a:1b:2c:3d:4e:5f default_entry